Centre for Sexuality – Our History

 A significant role of the organization throughout the years has been our work in collaboration with other organizations, and our work in coalitions on broader human rights issues.
 The Pro-Choice Coalition, the Coalition on Human Rights, Pride, and many other groups that formed were fundamental to the work of CBCA.

-The seemingly unrelenting backlash against feminism, and the uncertainty of women’s reproductive rights and the fight for 2S/LGBTQ+ rights in the 1990’s and 2000’s, kept the organization very marginalized.
+The seemingly unrelenting backlash against feminism, and the uncertainty of women’s reproductive rights and the fight for 2SLGBTQ+ rights in the 1990s and 2000s kept the organization very marginalized.
 Traditional funders were brave enough to provide support and saw the results of our work, but corporate donations were almost impossible.
 It was difficult to attract new funding as many funders didn’t see how sexuality education or counselling fit with their funding.

 We followed up in 2006 with Jane Fonda.
 At that event, we announced our name change to the Calgary Sexual Health Centre.
 This was happening across the country – organizations changing from Planned Parenthoods or birth control organizations to sexual health.
-It was a stab at legitimacy and was more inclusive of the work.
+It was a stab at legitimacy and was more inclusive of our work.

 When we finally started to stabilize, we quickly realized that we needed to be more strategic to maximize our impact.
 We were serving individuals, but often two at a time.
 It was exhausting for staff and only had an effect on a few participants.